b-g-goodell/sta-tra/README.md

 # sta-tra
 Use basic statistical tools to execute buys/sells using Coinbase API.

-I'm in the midst of refactoring from an older version of this code that was less well-planned than I hoped...
+# Dependencies

+We use the coinbase python library, the json library, the requests library, and scipy.

+What's worked for me is to use the following:

+        sudo apt-get install git python-scipy python-pip libffi-dev libssl-dev sudo pip install pyopenssl ndg-httpsclient pyasn1 coinbase pbkdf2

+Sometimes pip gives me trouble and it appears to be resolved by adding `-H` to the pip command above.

 # To run: